MarshalPaterson/OTP-Android/README.md

 ![Alt text](readmeAssets/demo.gif?raw=true "Demo")

 # Run the app
-Open file the project in Android Studio.
+Open the project in Android Studio.

 # Dependencies Gradle
 Lottie has been imported in Gradle, okhttp3 and Dagger.